BSPCE Eligibility Conditions 2026: Who Can Issue, Who Can Receive (2026)

 - Confirm everything with a French avocat fiscaliste / expert-comptable — adviser question.

-Wag3s HR tracks the cap-table and plan data — individual-ownership proportion, company age, beneficiary population — as continuous monitoring inputs to a BSPCE plan, with an audit trail, while the eligibility determination and the LF 2025/LF 2026 application stay counsel-confirmed under the precise French texts.
+Wag3s HR keeps the cap-table and plan data — individual-ownership proportion, company age, the beneficiary population across the group — as a structured, auditable record, so the inputs that drive continuous BSPCE eligibility are tracked rather than rediscovered at the worst moment.
+It supports, rather than replaces, the French avocat fiscaliste or expert-comptable whose call the eligibility determination and the LF 2025 / LF 2026 application remain.
 See the HR product page.

 Further reading